Shared Links

 Custom Shared Links

 Custom URLs enable people to customize the URLs for created shared links.
 This applies to content you want to be readily accessible to large groups of people (externally or internally) using a customized URL that is easy to remember.
 If you make this link available as people with the link, the linked folder or file is publicly accessible.
-Custom URLs are appropriate for public-facing materials such as product documentation or marketing materials and are not intended for the secure sharing of sensitive content.Collaborating on Content
+Custom URLs are appropriate for public-facing materials such as product documentation or marketing materials and are not intended for the secure sharing of sensitive content.Allow custom shared link URLs for links with public access

 - Co-admins can also change this setting if they have the following permissions enabled: